 Moonbirds was the brainchild of Kevin Rose, although there were surely a great number of developers and general Proof members that contributed to the final product.
-One such member is Justin Mezzell, the co-founder and CPO of the Proof platform who is also the artist behind the Moonbirds’ distinctive pixel-art style.
+One such member is Justin Mezzell, the Co-Founder and CPO of the Proof platform who is also the artist behind the Moonbirds’ distinctive pixel-art style.

 As the thousands of NFTs within the collection feature a wide variety of attributes, hundreds of unique randomized visual traits were created by Mezzell and the rest of the art team to yield a set of generative NFTs.
 These ultimately follow in the footsteps of pixel-art predecessors like CryptoPunks and CryptoSkulls, as well as PFP powerhouses such as Bored Apes.

-Proof Collective Passes minted on Dec.
-11, 2021, with each of the 1,000 NFTs initially selling for 1 ETH each.
+Proof Collective Passes were minted on December 11, 2021, with each of the 1,000 NFTs initially selling for 1 ETH each.
 Billed as a membership pass to all things Proof, Collective Passes were marketed as offering holders access to a private Discord, early access to Proof podcast episodes, in-person events, and other projects (including Moonbirds).

 Utility 101: What does Moonbirds offer collectors

-Yet, it isn’t only the affiliation with success that has helped the Moonbirds collection take flight.
 Aside from the typical PFP NFT roadmap promises, the Moonbirds collection offers a wide range of incentives to its collectors.

 But why would you want to lock your Moonbird up?
-Because doing so will begin a process of your Moonbird NFT accruing additional benefits, achieving new tier levels, and even upgrading their nest to become more profitable which will in turn yield even more enhanced drops and rewards.
+Because doing so will begin a process of your Moonbird NFT accruing additional benefits, achieving new tier levels, and even upgrading their nest to become more profitable, which will in turn yield even more enhanced drops and rewards.